Man treating black eye at home

-Did you get hit with a baseball?
-Did you get into a fight?
-Whatever happened, your eye is black.
+Have you ever been hit with a baseball or a stray elbow?
+After taking some time to heal, you may have noticed that the area around your eye turned dark.
 But what exactly happened to your eye, and how can you treat it?

 What causes a black eye?